Event Dates: July 15-16, 2017

 FIFA Law III – NUMBER OF PLAYERS

-Under 8 shall play FIVE per side (this includes a goalkeeper.)
-Under 10 shall play SIX per side (this includes a goalkeeper.)
-Under 12 shall play EIGHT per side (this includes a goalkeeper.)
+Under 8 shall play six per side (this includes a goalkeeper.)
+Under 10 shall play seven per side (this includes a goalkeeper.)
+Under 12 shall play nine per side (this includes a goalkeeper.)
 A game becomes a FORFEIT if a team or teams does not field at least SEVEN players (THREE for U8/FOUR for U10/FIVE for U-12) at SCHEDULED kickoff time.

 Substitutes shall be unlimited and may be made with the consent of the referee at the following times: